Tips To Avoid Warranty Issues

 Here are some other considerations not listed by the FTC:

-- Know that there are extended, or supplemental coverage options.
-Remember, the average new car is out of warranty in two and a half years, and major mechanical protection can be added to cover your vehicle if expensive repairs are needed.
+• Know that there are extended, or supplemental coverage options.
+Remember, the average new car is out of warranty in two and a half years, and mechanical repair coverage can be added to cover your vehicle if expensive repairs are needed.